SonnyTriad/Triad-Wars-Community-Collaboration/Main Idea Thread.md

 *with guns, recoil etc), bug where tackling will briefly fall through the floor, Substance usage, Triad owned nightclubs,* *bug where xp bar will visually fill 100% when completing rackets, Walking Styles and Race options added.
 Also a bug tool* *and button remapping!*

+*Update here 2.2-2.3)!
+Miscellaneous animations such as dancing and laughing, bug fixes, Car map marker, Saving outfits,* *Revenge raids, NPC variants and events, working TVs, new NPC variants, More NPC events, Warning when your demolish, AI* *awareness system improves, Overlay names for weapon, vehicle and location, Buffing Exports and Crime Scene Revamps added!*

 - **THREAD STARTS HERE!**